nya0o0/hack-2-shell/assignment.md

 ## Quesion 1: get the data file
 Download the following data files from the internet using the `curl` command: http://eaton-lab.org/pdsb/test.fastq.gz and http://eaton-lab.org/pdsb/iris-data-dirty.csv.
 Use the `less` or `zless` commands to look at each file.
 Describe what these commands do.
 Finally, use the `head` command to print the first 5 lines of the file `iris-data-dirty.csv`.

-First, I ued man curl to find the using method of the `curl` command.
+First, I used `man curl` to find the using method of the `curl` command.
 I found that a `-O` option is needed to save the file with the same name as in the URL.
 Therefore, I used `curl` command with the `-O` option to download the two files.
 Then, I use `ls` command to confirm that the file has been saved.

 Second, I read the man page of the `zless` and `less` commands.
 The `less` command is used to view the contents of a file.
 It does not have to read the entire input file before  starting, so I may start faster than text editors when handling large files.
 Compared to the `less` command, the `zless` command can be used to view compressed or plain text files.
 Therefore, I decided to use `less` to view the `iris-data-dirty.csv` file and use `zless` to view the `test.fastq.gz file`.